 Curiosity about ethnic background was the main reason both Michelle and Jamie took DNA tests.
 Michelle also had the added interest of finding information about her (adoptive) maternal grandmother’s unknown family origins because her adoptive parents had always told her this was the branch of their family that she resembled.
 This was a lie they repeatedly used to mislead Michelle about her lack of family resemblance and to control their narrative.

 Sometimes I think I could be adopted.
 How can I find out if I’m adopted?

-If you think you could possibly be adopted, we recommend asking your parents or other family members direct questions regarding your adoption status.
+If you think you might be adopted, we recommend asking your parents or other family members direct questions regarding your adoption status.
 Everyone is entitled to the truth about their own genetic origins if they wish to know.
 Keep in mind that not everyone will provide you with honest answers or complete information.
 Also, look at your birth certificate.
-If you were born in the United States, there should be a line that says “date amended” with a date listed–usually a date that is different that your birthdate.
+If you were born in the United States, there should be a line on the document that says “date amended” with a date listed–usually a date that is different than your birth date.
 If your birth certificate is amended, unfortunately, this is a major red flag.
 Though there can be other explanations for an amended birth certificate (ex. name change, original birth certificate had an error, etc.) more often this indicates a person is adopted.
 We recommend reading this post about some of the red flags in Michelle’s life prior to her adoption discovery.

 Are you anti-adoption?